FrankThonig/TestCase.Selenium.Grid/README.md

 #### *Test Sequence Browser Automation*

 The test sequence is executed by the `testSearchForSearchTermAndCountOccurencesInResults` method of the `CountSearchResultsTestCase` class.
-Following are the test sequence parts concerning broser automation.
+Following are the test sequence parts concerning browser automation.

 ```
 webDriver=